-The student and instructor will complete and sign an Incomplete Contract form available at Registrar and Admissions Services and submit it to the faculty dean or school associate dean and the registrar for approval at least one week before final examinations begin.
+The student and instructor will complete and sign an Incomplete Contract form available in the Student Portal and submit it to the faculty dean or school dean and the registrar for approval at least one week before final examinations begin.
 In emergencies, instructors may, at their discretion, initiate an Incomplete on behalf of a student; however, the student must ensure that an Incomplete Contract form is fully completed and submitted to Registrar and Admissions Services within two weeks of the stated emergency.